IBM/trusted-service-identity/docs/spire-multi-cluster.md

 kubectl -n spire edit configmap spire-agent
 ```

-Add the `NodeAttestor "aws_iid"` to the list of plugins:
+Add the `NodeAttestor "aws_iid"` to the list of plugins.

 ```
 plugins {